gaycoderprincess/FlatOutW32BGMTool/README.md

 ## W32 Arguments

+- `-create_fo1_w32` - Exports an .fbx into a FlatOut 1 track w32
+- `-create_fo2_w32` - Exports an .fbx into a FlatOut 2 track w32
+- `-create_fouc_w32` - Exports an .fbx into a FlatOut: Ultimate Carnage track w32
 - `-export_fbx` - Exports the map into a viewable .fbx file
 - `-export_w32` - Exports the map into a .w32 file (this should yield an identical file if there are no additional arguments, if it doesn't then file a bug report!)
 - `-export_text` - Exports the map into a human-readable text file